Task 2. Disparities Fieldwork

 Present and analyse data collected in the field, using visual representations such as tabulating, graphing, constructing diagrams, annotating sketches and photographs, and mapping.

-Use the ABS indicator analysis from the classwork to describe the evidence for disparities between the two locations using graphs, maps and census data.
+Use the ABS and Seifa indicator analysis from the classwork to describe the evidence for disparities between the two locations using graphs, maps and census data.

 Residential survey analysis